The Time is Now mass lobby pushes for evidence-based policies and laws. A group of Grantham Scholars tell us why they they went.

 Marta: I want to know if the government is looking at urban green areas as a possible solution to reach the new zero carbon emissions by 2050 target.

 So I’ll tell him about my research group, because we are studying the ‘ecosystem services’ that urban green areas provide.
 Benefits include food provision, flood and storm mitigation, temperature reduction, and conservation of genetic resources.
-In the UK, more than 8000 km2 are covered by these urban green areas – they have huge potential.
+Urban green areas cover more than 8000km2 in the UK, so they have huge potential.

 Marta: Every day I feel something different.
 Sometimes hope, sometimes despair.
 One person can’t change the world.
 But I try and live my life how I want a nation to act.
 I grow lots of my own food and buy organic, and I do outreach and volunteer.
 My outreach focuses on kids, so they know about climate change and what can be done about it.